# #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or emailmedia relations.

-Authors: Jessica Y. Liu, M.D., M.S., of the American College of Surgeons in Chicago, is the corresponding author.
+Authors: Andrea G. Edlow, M.D., M.Sc., of the Massachusetts General Hospital in Boston, is the corresponding author.

 Editor’s Note: The article includes conflict of interest and funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.